 ADHD Treatment Specialist Q&A

 Do you think you might have ADHD and want to get diagnosed and get help to properly manage it?
-For more information, call us or schedule an appointment online!
+Some common symptoms of ADHD include aggression, fidgeting, hyperactivity, impulsivity, irritability, and lack of persistence.
+For more information, contact us or schedule an appointment online!
 Our doctors are able to answer any questions you may have about ADHD treatment and help you manage your symptoms.
-We have convenient locations to serve you.
+We have convenient locations to serve you in Boynton Beach FL, Palm Beach Gardens FL, Stuart FL, Royal Palm Beach FL, Vero Beach FL, and Plantation, FL.

 Table of Contents: